LeeFergusson/rust-algorithms/README.md

-# Rust Workspace Template
+# Rust Algorithms

-A simple rust workspace template.
+A collection of algorithms implemented in Rust.